freetart/FEM-loopstudios-landing-page/README.md

 #### Features

-- responsive design (the browser needs to be refreshed on some components in order for the responsive changes to kick in)
+- responsive design (the browser needs to be refreshed on some components when the window is resized in order for the responsive changes to kick in)
 - animated content

 #### Technologies used